 There are so many different options for visiting Japan and this 2 weeks in Japan Itinerary is really flexible adaptable for you.

 When planning a trip to Japan, it is important to make a list of all the places you must see and have an itinerary planned with backups for inclement weather.
-I book all my accomodation through Airbnb and use Lonely Planets to find out where to go.
+I book all my accommodation through Airbnb or Booking.com and use Lonely Planets to find out where to go.

 Resources for Travel Japan